Figuring out how to pay for an online education is a crucial step toward earning a degree.

 This helps encourage learners to study at local schools.
 However, many online schools offer the same online college cost for all students, regardless of location.

 The type of school you attend can also influence the cost of online college.
 For example, private colleges typically have higher tuition rates than public or community colleges.
 Community and public schools receive more government funding, so they can offer reduced tuition rates.
 To help students manage these costs, private schools may offer generous financial aid packages.
-For more information, use this link for a detailed breakdown of online college costs.
+For more information, we provide a detailed breakdown of online college costs here.

 Ways to Pay for Your Degree

 Students may need to pursue several financial aid programs to cover the cost of online learning.
 Thankfully, online programs provide opportunities to help learners pay for their studies and reduce their debt.